kimfetti/kimfetti.github.io/_drafts/2019-10-09-youtube-data.md

 ---

 Since its 2005 inception, YouTube has entertained, educated, and inspired more than [one billion people](https://biographon.com/youtube-stats/).
-Its users now upload 300 hours of video content every minute, and YouTube ranks globally as the [2nd most visited website](https://www.alexa.com/siteinfo/youtube.com).
+It now ranks as the [2nd most visited website](https://www.alexa.com/siteinfo/youtube.com) on the planet, and its users currently upload 300 hours of video content every minute.
 YouTube clearly dominates as the world's premier source of [cute baby moments](https://www.youtube.com/watch?v=_OBlgSz8sSM), [epic sports fails](https://www.youtube.com/watch?v=vq8G81oOHhY), and [hilarious cat videos](https://www.youtube.com/watch?v=AS7_6Uv_Bn0), but its vast troves of content can also be leverage to strengthen a wide variety of data science projects.
-In this post, I share how you can access three types of YouTube data: the videos themselves for use in computer vision tasks, the video transcripts for natural language processing (NLP), and search results for hybrid machine learning approaches.
+In this post, I share how you can gain access to three types of YouTube data: the videos themselves for use in computer vision tasks, the video transcripts for natural language processing (NLP), and video search results for hybrid machine learning approaches.
 <center>
 <img src="{{ site.urlimg }}youtube_figures.png" alt="YouTube sees over 30 million users each day" width = "600">
 </center>